Why Did An Octopus-Wielding Sea Lion Slap A Kayaker In The Face?

 Reichmuth says the video could portray typical sea lion foraging.
 "The behavior in that video is pretty normal behavior for a sea lion that is feeding on prey that is too big to swallow whole," Reichmuth says.

-Sea lions don't have grinding teeth, so while they can hold onto a slippery fish or octopus, they can't chew them well.
-Instead, they bring the prey to the surface and smash it on the water to break it into bite-size piece, she says.
+Sea lions don't have grinding teeth, so while they can hold onto a slippery fish or octopus, they can't chew it well.
+Instead, they bring the prey to the surface and smash it on the water to break it into bite-size pieces, she says.

-Reichmuth and Cook agree that its entirely likely that a feeding sea lion would have flung the octopus out of the water and smashed it on the surface, whether the kayakers had been there or not.
+Reichmuth and Cook agree that it is entirely likely a feeding sea lion would have flung the octopus out of the water and smashed it on the surface, whether the kayakers had been there or not.

 Sea lions typically regard humans with indifference.
 "They definitely will approach people and look at them, but they mostly just do their own thing," Cook says.

-So, it's unlikely the sea lion was using the octopus as a weapon to fight the humans, according to Cook.
-"The idea of a sea lion hitting a person aggressively with an object – I've never heard of that happening.
+So it's unlikely the sea lion was using the octopus as a weapon to fight the humans, according to Cook.
+"The idea of a sea lion hitting a person aggressively with an object — I've never heard of that happening.
 I'd be very surprised," he says.

-But even though sea lions can be indifferent towards humans, it doesn't mean they can't be bugged by us, Reichmuth says.
+But even though sea lions can be indifferent toward humans, it doesn't mean they can't be bugged by us, Reichmuth says.
 "Sea lions are playful animals, but that doesn't mean they're not disturbed by the presence of people," she says, especially when they are carrying out biologically important activities like foraging for food.

-The kayakers, she says, likely paddled into an area where the sea lion was feeding, putting them in the line of fire.
+The kayakers, she says, most likely paddled into an area where the sea lion was feeding, putting them in the line of fire.
 "You see the animal surface a few times, so [the kayakers] probably were not where they should have been, maybe a little too close to feeding animals," she says.

 This makes her think that while the video is entertaining, it also evokes a larger issue: the encroachment of people into wildlife areas.